zoylendt/zoylendt.github.io/content/Coding/Docker - dind with other base image.md

 The goal of this guide is to show how to run DockerInDocker ("dind) within another base image.
 I've run into this problem because I've wanted to run docker images within a container controlled by [python](https://github.com/docker/docker-py).

+Alternative Ideas:
+-
+- run 'docker:dind' alongside the main container and send commands to it

 # Notes about default dind image

 The 'docker:dind' image needs to be run privileged to run containers within it